Updated September 1, 2024

 Set Up Your Business for Surcharging:

-Free credit card processing companies will handle most of the requirements for surcharges.
-Typically, the credit card terminals from these processors are already surcharge-compliant.
+Free credit card processors will handle most of the requirements for surcharges.
+Card terminals from these processors are already surcharge-compliant, unlike with traditional credit card processors.

 Surcharge vs. Zero Credit Card Processing